Easy Apple Cider Roasted Turkey Legs

 There’s no need to make an entire turkey when you can make delicious turkey drumsticks.
 Give each guest a deliciously braised whole turkey leg for Thanksgiving dinner!

-For this recipe, we do a quick sear on the stovetop, then add onions, apples, turkey stock, apple cider and seasonings to finish the tender turkey legs in the oven.
+For this juicy turkey leg recipe, I do a quick sear on the stovetop, then add onions, apples, turkey stock, apple cider and seasonings to finish the tender turkey legs in the oven.

-I think braising in liquid is the best way to keep the turkey legs moist and tender!
+I think braising in liquid is at a lower temperature is the best way to keep the turkey legs moist and tender!

 While I know that most of you will make this for Thanksgiving, it’s truly easy enough for weeknight dinner.
 If giant turkey legs are on sale at the grocery store this fall, grab four of them and make this easy dinner for your family!